-Unfortunately though, after several successful years, the old adage “more money, more problems” came around and bit me.
-I had brought on partners, family members, etc. And the situation became far from optimal.
+Unfortunately though, after several successful years, the old cliche “more money, more problems” came around and bit me.
+I had broken a cardinal rule and brought on partners (family members).
+The situation became far from optimal.
 Unbearable really.

 Fortunately there were people standing in line to buy the company when I put it up for sale.

-I took a 7 figure buyout for my share, and I “retired” for a couple years.
+I took a 7 figure cash buyout for my share, and I “retired” for a couple years.

 I admit, running the Rich Jerk company, I actually became quite a jerk.
 I lost respect for money, people, customers, and even myself.
 I went on ridiculous spending sprees for things that don’t matter in life.
 I rented out the Playboy Mansion for $250k for one night, lived in ridiculous homes, had a garage full of ridiculous cars, and spent money like it was going out of style.
 And it was all just an ego trip.

 I cared more about money and possessions than I did about the things that really matter, like the people who care about you no matter what.
 The people who stick by your side.
 Not even necessarily family, because some family members can flat out be no good for you.
-I’m talking about the people you would probably think about most if you were taking your last breaths.
+I’m talking about the people you would probably think about if you were taking your last breath on this earth.

 When I finally couldn’t accept the person I had become, I made my great escape.
-I sold all of the fancy schmancy stuff, and moved from LA down to a sleepy beach town in San Diego.
-I called up my friend Mike Long, who has had his own share of ups and downs, and asked him if he wanted to start over with one thing in mind – helping people.
+I sold all of the fancy schmancy stuff, at HUGE losses, and licked my wounds.

-And by the way, if you made it this far on the page, you are a ROCKSTAR.
+By the way, if you made it this far on the page, you are a true ROCKSTAR.
 I really appreciate you taking the time to read this entire post, and I hope that it has helped you or motivated you in some way.

 Lastly, I’ve received so many great comments and direct messages from people who enjoyed this post, saying it really resonated with their own belief system.
 This has led to some great relationships.
-If you feel like this post resonates with you, and you’d like to explore the option of working with me personally, go ahead and check out this page:
+If you feel like this post resonates with you, and you’d like to find out more, then come on over and say Hello over at BringTheFresh.com.